tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 * $0f: Lord Roa #1, Arc Dragon, Skelleton
 * $10: Lord Roa #2, 5x Arc Dragon, 6x Skelleton

-$0a: Monster encounter, fixed
-: A monster encounter whose exact contents are based on fixed list.
-Subtype determines which monster encounter is chosen.

 $0b: Stairs down
 : Stairs.
 Subtype determines which level the stairs lead to.
-Almost always the numerically next level (in the dungeon) or previous level (in the castle/tower), although Roa' Tower (DoA2) has a branch leading to two levels.
+Almost always the numerically next level (in the dungeon) or previous level (in the castle/tower), although the Tower of Roa (DoA2) contains a branch leading to two levels.

 $0c: Stairs up
-; Stairs.
+: Stairs.
 Subtype determines which level the stairs lead to.
 Almost always the numerically previous level (in the dungeon) or next level (in the castle/tower).